 Below, we offer answers to several frequently asked questions about the Register!
 You can also find answers to questions about our application process at our Registration FAQ page.
-If you cannot find an answer to your question here, please visit our contact page or email email@example.com with your inquiry!
+If you cannot find an answer to your question here, please visit our contact page to submit your inquiry!

 The Register was established on the premise that archaeology is a profession, and as such should adhere to a set of ethics and professional standards.
 The privilege of professional practice requires professional morality, responsibility, and competence on the part of each practitioner.
 Therefore, the Register seeks the establishment and acceptance of universal professional standards in archaeology.